-Rishi Sunak’s Autumn budget on October 27th 2021 confirmed the stocks and shares ISA allowance will stay the same for the 6th year running.
+The 2023 / 2024 tax year begins on 6th April and the stocks and shares ISA allowance will stay the same for the 7th year running.
 So that’s an overall tax-free investment limit of £20,000 per adult.
 Junior ISAs for under 18s have a separate £9,000 allowance.
-The tax year ends on 5th April, so at the time of writing on 20th March 2022, there’s just enough time for you to make use of this year’s allowance before it disappears.

 Although cash ISAs are the most popular and straight forward option, you should really consider a stocks and shares ISA when investing for the longer term.
 By that, think 5 years and beyond.